rust-lang/surveys/surveys/2025/variadic-generics-survey/2025-09-variadic-use-cases.md

 Be as detailed as you like, more detail is better.

 If it's the same project as before, you can include more details about how you would have used non-linear variadics specifically.

+If you do not have anything to add, leave the answer empty.

 Type: free text (optional)